iLert/docs/integrations/lightstep.md

 ![](../.gitbook/assets/lightstep-alert.png)

-* Complete the webhook creation, by putting in the name and put the **Lighstep URL** that we got earlier in iLert dashboard on URL field
+* Complete the webhook creation, by putting in the name and put the **Lighstep URL** that we got earlier in ilert dashboard on URL field

 ![](../.gitbook/assets/lightstep-webhook.png)